apache/spark-website/developer-tools.md

 If you have made changes to the K8S bindings in Apache Spark, it would behoove you to test locally before submitting a PR.
 This is relatively simple to do, but it will require a local (to you) installation of [minikube](https://kubernetes.io/docs/setup/minikube/).
 Due to how minikube interacts with the host system, please be sure to set things up as follows:

-- minikube version v0.34.1 (or greater, but backwards-compatibility between versions is spotty)
+- minikube version v1.7.3 (or greater)
 - You must use a VM driver!
 Running minikube with the `--vm-driver=none` option requires that the user launching minikube/k8s have root access.
-Our Jenkins workers use the [kvm2](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#kvm2-driver) drivers.
-More details [here](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md).
+Our Jenkins workers use the [kvm2](https://minikube.sigs.k8s.io/docs/drivers/kvm2/) drivers.
+More details [here](https://minikube.sigs.k8s.io/docs/drivers/).
-- kubernetes version v1.15.12 (can be set by executing `minikube config set kubernetes-version v1.15.12`)
+- kubernetes version v1.17.3 (can be set by executing `minikube config set kubernetes-version v1.17.3`)
+- the current kubernetes context must be minikube's default context (called 'minikube').
+This can be selected by `minikube kubectl -- config use-context minikube`.
+This is only needed when after minikube is started another kubernetes context is selected.

-Once you have minikube properly set up, and have successfully completed the [quick start](https://kubernetes.io/docs/setup/minikube/#quickstart), you can test your changes locally.
+Once you have minikube properly set up, and have successfully completed the [quick start](https://minikube.sigs.k8s.io/docs/start/), you can test your changes locally.
 All subsequent commands should be run from your root spark/ repo directory:

 1) Build a tarball to test against: